Terms and Conditions of Your Deposit Account

 Refer to the “Funds Availability Disclosure” for information about when you may withdraw funds from your deposit.

 Savings/Checking/Money Market Account Withdrawals – Withdrawals may be made in the following manner, although some means may not apply to all accounts: (1) Writing a check or signing a withdrawal ticket; (2) Debit Card purchase at a merchant location; (3) Automated Teller Machine (ATM); (4) Point-of-Sale (POS) terminal; (5) Online Banking; (6) By telephone; (7) Automated Clearing House (ACH); (8) Wire Transfer; and (9) Other pre-authorized withdrawal methods accepted by the Bank.
 We may debit your account for a check or other item drawn on your account on the earlier of either the day it is presented for payment or as early as the day we receive notice that the check or item has been deposited for collection at another financial institution or has been converted to an electronic debit and is being presented to us electronically.
 We will exercise ordinary care in processing and paying your checks.
-Please refer to “Transaction Limitations” within this section for other account transfer restrictions that may apply to your account.

 You may not make withdrawals in excess of the available funds in your account.
 Available funds include the account balance less holds.
 Availability of funds will be verified once between presentment of a check and our midnight deadline for paying items.
 We will not be liable for dishonoring any checks that would exceed the available funds in your account.
 Refer to "Funds Availability Disclosure" for further details.